ProtoXylos/TheNidavellirProject-Free/README.md

 #### **Crash Prevention for Malformed Packets (Instant Message Crash)**

 **Problem**:
 The crash is caused by malformed or empty messages being sent via the `dw_Instant_Dispatch_Message` function, which processes messages in multiplayer sessions.
 These messages can lead to crashes if they are empty, contain invalid data, or are sent in a way that bypasses size validation.
-Specifically, the function `send_instant_crash` used by exploiters can send a message with no valid content, potentially leading to buffer overflows or invalid memory accesses.
+Specifically, the function `dwInstantSendMessage` used by exploiters can send a message with no valid content, potentially leading to buffer overflows or invalid memory accesses.

 **Solution**:
 To prevent this, the patch modifies the way messages are handled before they are dispatched.
 Key steps include: